will-abb/aws-athena-babel/README.md

 `ob-athena` supports regular Org Babel header arguments like `:results output`, `:exports both`, `:wrap`, `:prepend`, and `:post`.

-In `queries.org` I've compiled a list of useful queries.
-They are queries that have worked for me, but by no means have been tested extensively.
-I'm always looking to add queries others find helpful.
-Most will probably have to do with quering cloudtrail bucket.
+In `queries.org`, I’ve compiled a list of useful queries.
+These are queries that have worked for me, but they haven’t been extensively tested.
+I'm always looking to add queries that others find helpful.
+Most of them are likely related to querying the CloudTrail bucket.
 ## License

 GPL-3.0-or-later © 2025 [Williams Bosch-Bello](mailto:williamsbosch@gmail.com)